imagej/imagej.github.io/pages/Getting_started_with_TrackMate.md

 The **Save** button creates a XML file that contains all of the data you generated at the moment you click it.
 Since you can save at any time, the resulting file might miss tracks, spots, etc...
-You can load the saved file using the menu item .
-It will restore the session just where you saved it.
+You can load the saved file using the menu item {% include bc content="Plugins | Tracking
+| Load a TrackMate file" %}.
+It will restore the session just where you
+saved it.

 Now is a good time to speak strategy when it comes to saving/restoring.
 You can save at anytime in TrackMate.
 If you save just before the